-Elizabeth Ellet was a pioneering historian who recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.
+Elizabeth Ellet recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.

 She was the first to treat women as fit subjects for history, and one of the first women to claim a place as a historian.
 In 1846 she began writing about the women who influenced the course of the American Revolution, delving into their personal letters and diaries.

 She also delved into the personal affairs of Poe, her contemporary.
 By doing so she created a scandal that went down in history as stigmatizing Poe as a madman and a drunk.

 She was born Oct.
-18, 1818 Elizabeth Fries Lummis in Sodus Point, N.Y., the daughter of Sarah Maxwell, who was a daughter of Revolutionary War captain John Maxwell.
-Her father, William Nixon Lummis, was a doctor who had studied under Benjamin Rush.
+18, 1818 Elizabeth Fries Lummis in Sodus Point, N.Y., the daughter of Sarah Maxwell, a daughter of Revolutionary War captain John Maxwell.
+Her father, Dr. William Nixon Lummis, had studied under Benjamin Rush.

-Elizabeth was well educated and published her first work at age 16, a translation from Italian of the poem Euphemia from Messina.
-She then published a book of poems based on the history of Venice, which was performed on stage in New York City.
+Elizabeth had a good education and published her first work at age 16, a translation from Italian of the poem Euphemia from Messina.
+She then published a book of poems based on the history of Venice, which made it to the New York City stage.

-When she was still in her teens she married William Ellet, a prominent chemist.
-The couple moved to Columbia, S.C., where he was a professor of chemistry at South Carolina College.
+As a teenager she married William Ellet, a prominent chemist.
+The couple moved to Columbia, S.C., where he taught chemistry at South Carolina College.

-Elizabeth continued her prolific writing: poems, translations, travel essays and criticism of European literature.
+Elizabeth continued to write poems, translations, travel essays and criticism of European literature.
 Some of her magazine stories appeared next to Nathaniel Hawthorne’s.

 Edgar Allan Poe

 In 1845 she began visiting New York City for long periods, leaving her husband in the South.
 In New York she joined the literary circle that included Poe, Rufus Wilmot Griswold, Margaret Fuller, Frances Sargent ‘Fanny’ Osgood and Anna Lynch Botta.

-Poe was flying high, having published the immensely popular The Raven.
+Poe was then flying high, having published the immensely popular The Raven.
 The ladies, including Fanny Osgood and Elizabeth Ellet, seemed to have a taste for drama.
 Perhaps that’s why they found him attractive and sent him flattering letters.

-The exact details of what followed aren’t clear, except that it was a messy scandal that descended into farce, resulted in a falling-out between Edgar Allan Poe and Elizabeth Ellet and damaging Poe’s reputation.
+The exact details of what followed aren’t clear, except that a messy scandal descended into farce.
+Edgar Allan Poe and Elizabeth Ellet fell out after Ellet tarnished Poe’s reputation.